jstrieb/link-lock/README.md

 ## Acknowledgments

 Thank you to those who offered feedback on this program before its release!
 Thanks also to the Hacker News second-chance pool!

+Thanks to [@IAmMandatory](https://twitter.com/iammandatory) for discovering a reflected XSS vulnerability resulting from allowing non-hypertext protocols in the URL.
+The vulnerability has since been fixed.